yukikato6591/yukikato6591/README.md

 - 👋 Hi, I’m @yukikato6591
-- 👀 I’m interested in Biophysics and Bioinformatics
+- 👀 I am conducting research in Biophysics.
 - ORCID : https://orcid.org/0009-0000-8730-8160
 <!---
 yukikato6591/yukikato6591 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.